Newsletter

 All water that falls within 10 feet of your house (snowmelt or rain) should have a clear path away from your home without ponding (water only runs downhill).

-To fix or improve the grading, you can add soil next to the foundation and slope away from the house, however, you should have at least 4” of your foundation (concrete, block, or stone) showing above the soil.
+To fix or improve the grading, you can add soil next to the foundation and slope away from the house, however, you should have at least four inches of your foundation (concrete, block, or stone) showing above the soil.
 The soil and vegetation should not be in contact with the siding or any wood.

 If the soil is near the top of the foundation, you can also remove soil a few feet away from the foundation to increase the slope away from the house if you have enough drop in the grading as you move away from the house for the water to continue to flow away from the house and not pond.